Fitzrovia: History

-In addition to Fitzroy Square and nearby Fitzroy Street, there are numerous locations named for the FitzRoy family and Devonshire/Portland family, both significant local landowners.
+In addition to Fitzroy Square and nearby Fitzroy Street, numerous locations are named for the FitzRoy family and Devonshire/Portland family, both significant local landowners.
 Charles FitzRoy was the grandson of Charles FitzRoy, 2nd Duke of Grafton, hence Grafton Way and Grafton Mews.
 William Bentinck, 2nd Duke of Portland and his wife Margaret Harley lend their names to Portland Place, Great Portland Street and Harley Street.
 Margaret Harley was daughter of Edward Harley, 2nd Earl of Oxford and Earl Mortimer, for whom Oxford Street (the southern boundary of Fitzrovia) and Mortimer Street are named.
 The Marquessate of Titchfield is a subsidiary title to the Dukedom of Portland, hence Great Titchfield Street.
 William Cavendish-Bentinck, 3rd Duke of Portland (Prime Minister) married Dorothy Cavendish, daughter of William Cavendish, 4th Duke of Devonshire (also Prime Minister), and they lend their names to New Cavendish Street, Cavendish Square and Devonshire Street.
-The name of the Grafton family's country estate is Euston Hall, in Euston, Suffolk, and this is the origin of the name for Euston Station and Euston Road.
+The name of the Grafton family's country estate is Euston Hall, in Euston, Suffolk, the origin of the names of Euston Station and Euston Road.

-Much of Fitzrovia was developed by minor landowners (for example, William Berners started to develop an area measuring 655 ft long by 100 ft deep fronting on to Oxford Street in 1738, creating Newman, Berners and Wells Streets), and this led to a predominance of small and irregular streets – in comparison with neighbouring districts like Marylebone and Bloomsbury, which were dominated by one or two landowners, and were thus developed more schematically, with stronger grid patterns and a greater number of squares.
+The area became a focus of Chartist activities after the Reform Act 1832.
+Karl Marx attended some Chartist events, including meetings held at Charlotte Street, Tottenham Street and Rathbone Place.
+The area was host to a number of working men's clubs including The Communist Club at 49 Tottenham Street.
+University College Hospital was opened, as "North London Hospital", in 1834.

-Two of London's oldest surviving residential walkways can be found in Fitzrovia.
+Two of London's oldest surviving residential walkways are in Fitzrovia.
 Colville Place and the pre-Victorian Middleton Buildings (built 1759) are in the old London style of a way.
+When the parishes of St Pancras and Marylebone became boroughs in 1900, minor modifications were made to the ancient boundaries, whose pre-urban origin meant it cut awkwardly across the built environment in some places.
+The western half of Charlotte Place, the western part of part of Charlotte Street and the eastern half of Rathbone Street were transferred to Marylebone, despite these streets' long history within St Pancras and close integration with the urban grain of the St Pancras streets to the east.

-The most prominent feature of the area is the BT Tower, Cleveland Street, which is one of London's tallest buildings and was open to the public until an IRA bomb exploded in the revolving restaurant in 1971.
+The area's most prominent feature is the BT Tower, Cleveland Street, one of London's tallest buildings.
+It was open to the public until an IRA bomb exploded in the revolving restaurant in 1971.
 Another notable modern building is the YMCA Indian Student Hostel on Fitzroy Square, one of the few surviving buildings by Ralph Tubbs.